-Note 1: See the definition of "meets the internal dispute resolution requirements"in relation to the banking sector in subrule 1.7(1), see and clause 5.1 of Schedule 3.

-- Note 2: An accredited person must also have internal dispute resolution processes that meet those internal dispute resolution requirements: see paragraph 5.12(1)(b). - Note 3: This rule is a civil penalty provision (see rule 9.8).
+- Note 1: See rule 1.7 for the meaning of "meets the internal dispute resolution requirements".
+See also: - for the banking sector-clause 5.1 of Schedule 3; - for the energy sector-clause 5.1 of Schedule 4. - Note 2: An accredited person must also have internal dispute resolution processes that meet those internal dispute resolution requirements: see paragraph 5.12(1)(b). - Note 3: This rule is a civil penalty provision (see rule 9.8).